AashooSharma/ASHacker1/README.md

 # ASHacker1
-## A simple framework which will help you to get yuor life a lot easier
+## A simple framework which will help you to get your life a lot easier

-### ONLY FOR TERMUX
+### only for TERMUX